-Drainage assessments for developments must usually include foul drainage and surface water drainage assessments.
+Drainage assessments for developments must include surface water and sometimes include foul drainage and surface water drainage assessments.

-Many areas can be affected by surface water flooding in different ways.
+Surface water drainage relates to drainage of rainwater.
+Areas can be affected by surface water flooding in different ways.
 A rural area will have limited drainage infrastructure, which will leave lanes, fields and village streets vulnerable to surface water flooding.
-Traditional Development on top of green field environments will reduce natural flood routes and increases the run off volume.
+Traditional Development on top of green field environments will reduce natural flood routes and increase the runoff volume.

-Equally, urban areas with extensive storm sewer infrastructure may be vulnerable to inundation from local heavy rainfall if the capacity cannot meet demand.
-Adding a development traditionally to the existing sewer network could exacerbate this overloading.
+Equally, urban areas with extensive storm sewer infrastructure may be vulnerable to inundation from local heavy rainfall if the sewer capacity cannot meet demand.
+Adding new developments to existing sewer networks could exacerbate this overloading.

 With the Flood and Water Management Act 2010, LPAs now work in conjunction with Lead Local Flood Authorities (LLFAs) to review developments and their impact on drainage.

-Many take a pragmatic view on small developments (typically less than 10 dwellings), but above this LPAs and LLFAs will want to see a realistic drainage solution and full testing and run off calculations will be more than likely required.
+Many take a pragmatic view on small developments (typically less than 10 dwellings), but above this both the LPAs and LLFAs will want to see a realistic drainage solution and full testing and run off calculations will likely be required.